Prescription Drugs Addiction Causes & Symptoms

 Preventing Prescription Drug Abuse In Teens

 Inappropriate use of prescription medicines is widespread among young individuals.
-To assist stop your teen from misusing prescription drugs, take the following actions.
+To assist stop your teen from misusing this drug, take the following actions.

-• Keep your prescription medications secure.
-Count the number of pills you have and store them in a secured medicine cabinet.
+- Keep your prescription medications secure.
+Count the number of pills you have and store them in a secure medicine cabinet.

 Prescription Drug Addiction Treatment